-This is from FIGS. 117-119, "TP Protection Services: Public (Value, Serve, Protect)" TP PAYWALL SERVICES: In some examples as part of accepting an inbound Shared Space connection FIG. 115 SPLS Boundary Management Services 4905 may determine whether or not a recognized and known inbound connection request 4904 needs to be approved or processed by that SPLS's Paywall boundary 4909, and if so the appropriate Paywall boundary 4910 is invoked 4966 in FIG. 117.
+This is from FIGS. 117-119, "TP Protection Services: Public (Value, Serve, Protect)"

+TP PAYWALL SERVICES: In some examples as part of accepting an inbound Shared Space connection FIG. 115 SPLS Boundary Management Services 4905 may determine whether or not a recognized and known inbound connection request 4904 needs to be approved or processed by that SPLS's Paywall boundary 4909, and if so the appropriate Paywall boundary 4910 is invoked 4966 in FIG. 117.
 In some examples a new inbound Shared Space connection FIG. 116 may identify a said new inbound connection request 4930 4931 4932 and determine that it needs to be approved or processed by the Paywall boundary 4944 and if so the appropriate Paywall boundary 4948 is invoked 4966.

 Turning now to FIG. 117, "TP Paywall Services," in some examples a known inbound connection request 4964 is received from boundaries such as SPLS Boundary Management Services 4960, and in some examples a new inbound connection request 4964 is received from boundaries such as new inbound connection requests 4961.
-In some examples an option (at any time) is or reset one or a plurality of settings of the Paywall 4965, described in FIG. 125.
-In some examples the inbound connection request 4964 is in the Paywall which is confirmed by means of a Paywall data database(s) 4968.
-In this example the confirmed inbound connection request 4964 4967 4968 is completed 4969, the payment is deposited in the appropriate identity's Paywall account 4971.
-In son examples that identity may be required to perform th
+In some examples an option (at any time) is to : reset one or a plurality of settings of the Paywall 4965 described in FIG. 125.
+In some examples the inbound connection request 4964 is in the Paywall 4967 which confirmed by means of a Paywall data database(s) 49 this example the confirmed inbound connection requ 4964 4967 4968 is completed 4969, the payment is deposited in the appropriate identity's Paywall accou 4971.
+In some examples that identity may be required perform the Paywall action 4969 in order to receive payment 4969 4971 for which some examples are